foomio/foomio/README.md

 - 👋 Hi there!
 - 👀 I’m interested in cloud technology, web dev, & game development.
-- 🔆 Current Projects I'm working on :
 - 📫 How to reach me: foomi.business@gmail.com ☀